evolvingstuff/vdw2/content/posts/an-apple-a-day-keeps-the-doctor-away-reduces-all-cause-mortality-by-35-percent.md

 ---

-#### 5 studies of apples and health

-* “An apple a day keeps the doctor away”: The potentials of apple bioactive constituents for chronic disease prevention - May 2022  **[<i class="fas fa-file-pdf" style="margin-right: 0.3em;"></i>PDF](/attachments/d3.mock.pdf)**

-* Bioavailability of quercetin in humans and the influence of food matrix comparing quercetin capsules and different apple sources - Oct 2016  **[<i class="fas fa-file-pdf" style="margin-right: 0.3em;"></i>PDF](/attachments/d3.mock.pdf)**

-* Apple Peel Supplementation Potential in Metabolic Syndrome Prevention - March 2023  **[<i class="fas fa-file-pdf" style="margin-right: 0.3em;"></i>PDF](/attachments/d3.mock.pdf)**

-* Apple polyphenols in human and animal health - 2021  **[<i class="fas fa-file-pdf" style="margin-right: 0.3em;"></i>PDF](/attachments/d3.mock.pdf)**

-   *  **Abstract:** Apples contain substantial amounts of polyphenols, and diverse phenolics mainly flavonoids and phenolic acids, have been identified in their flesh and skins.
-This work aimed to analyze the overall landscape of the research literature published to date on apple phenolic compounds in the context of human and animal health.
-The Web of Science Core Collection electronic database was queried with (apple* polyphenol*) AND (health* OR illness* OR disease* OR medic* OR pharma*) to identify relevant papers covering these words and their derivatives in the titles, abstracts, and keywords.
-The resulted 890 papers were bibliometrically analyzed.
-The VOSviewer software was utilized to produce term maps that illustrate how the frequent phrases fared in terms of publication and citation data.
-The apple polyphenol papers received global contributions, particularly from China, Italy, the United States, Spain, and Germany.
-Examples of frequently mentioned chemicals/chemical classes are  **quercetin** , anthocyanin, catechin, epicatechin, and flavonol, while examples of frequently mentioned medical conditions are cardiovascular disease, atherosclerosis, diabetes, Alzheimers disease, and obesity.
-The potential health benefits of apple polyphenols on humans and animals are diverse and warrant further study.

-* VitaminDWiki note: <a href="/posts/quercetin-a-flavonoid-helps-activate-the-vitamin-d-receptor-many-studies" style="color: red; text-decoration: underline;" title="This post/category does not exist yet: Quercetin (a flavonoid) helps activate the Vitamin D receptor – many studies">Quercetin (a flavonoid) helps activate the Vitamin D receptor – many studies</a>

----

 #### 3+ studies found Mortality is reduced by Vitamin D

 * <a href="/posts/breast-cancer-mortality-reduced-60-percent-if-more-than-60-ng-of-vitamin-d-meta-analysis" style="color: red; text-decoration: underline;" title="This post/category does not exist yet: Breast Cancer Mortality reduced 60 percent if more than 60 ng of Vitamin D – meta-analysis June 2017">Breast Cancer Mortality reduced 60 percent if more than 60 ng of Vitamin D – meta-analysis June 2017</a>